sjg10/itsgonnarain/README.rst

 -----

 - Add admin model for input checking and prettyness on admin
-- Add checking for start time/end time bounds
+- Add checking for inputs on runtime too
-- Allow user to upload a temporary clip for themselves
 - Pretty-ify